Skip to main content

 Is bogey golf a good level to play at?

-Yes — shooting around 90 consistently, which is what "bogey golf" describes, is a solid, respectable level that plenty of golfers who play regularly for years are happy to reach and maintain.
+Yes.
+This means shooting around 90 reliably.
+This is what "bogey golf" describes, is a solid, respectable level that plenty of golfers who play regularly for years are happy to reach and maintain.

 Related guides & benchmarks